 No. Unlike the interest paid on your savings, cashback will not have tax deducted from it.

-Most of your spending will earn you cashback, whether you buy a coffee or a new car.
+Most of your spending will earn you cashback, whether you buy a coffee or a new TV.
 All you need to do is make sure you use the card when you pay.

-The total cashback you can earn each year is capped on some cards (for example £150 per year), but others do not specify a maximum amount.
+The total cashback you can earn each year is capped on some cards (for example £150 a year), but others do not specify a maximum amount.

 The following can affect how much you earn:

 Some cards pay higher cashback rates for certain purchases.
-For example, a card might pay 0.5% on most spending but higher rates on things like:
+For example, a card might pay 0.5% on most spending but pay a higher rate for:

 Some cards also offer higher cashback rates when you pay with contactless.